VladimirBuslayev/fire-chicken/docs/CURRENT_STATE.md

 - Supabase pricing schema added (v0.1.2)
 - Sync script pricing adapter implemented (v0.1.2)
 - Pricing activated in frontend (v0.1.3)
+- `card_extras_and_view.sql` written; `index.html` updated to target `cards_effective` (v0.1.4 — pending deployment and validation)

-Items that remain open before Gate 2 migration:
+Remaining open before Gate 2:

-- Missing card investigation (Giratina / Altaria — see Known Follow-up Items)
+- Deploy `card_extras_and_view.sql`, insert verified seed rows, deploy frontend switch, validate (v0.1.4)
+- Bulk enrichment of null-illustrator cards across swsh9–swsh12.5 (follow-up data-quality pass; not a hard Gate 2 blocker once the read-model is validated)
 - Artist alias confirmation for Saya Tsuruta and Masakazu Fukuda
-- Decision on whether `cmUrl` / Cardmarket link should be activated before migration

-Do not migrate to Vite until the missing card investigation is resolved and alias coverage is confirmed.
+Gate 2 migration (Vite/React) may proceed once the read-model is deployed and validated and alias coverage is resolved.
+The bulk enrichment data-quality pass can continue in parallel with or after Gate 2.

 ## Do not do yet